BuenosTours – Private Buenos Aires Tours

 Club Museum – Two-for-one happy “hour”

-Happy hour begins at 7pm, and then until 10pm the drinks are 2-for-1, with the food reasonably priced as well.
-Unusual for Buenos Aires nightclubs, there is no charge for entry at Museum, and mixed drinks will run you between 15 and 20 pesos depending on the type of liquor you order (remember, that is the price for two drinks if you order between 7pm and 10pm).
+Happy hour begins at 7pm, and then until 10pm selected drinks are 2-for-1, with the food reasonably priced as well.
+Unusual for Buenos Aires nightclubs, there is no charge for entry at Museum until happy hour is over.

 A wide variety of dining options… and sushi!

-The variety of food is decent – you can have picadas, pizzas, capresse salad, or of course sushi.
+The variety of food is decent – you can have picadas, pizzas, capresse salad, or of course sushi, as this is Buenos Aires’ trendiest option.
 The sushi here is about as good as it is anywhere else in Buenos Aires.
-It’s the same-old-same with sushi in Argentina, everything is salmon and cream cheese, salmon and cream cheese… I don’t know if I’m eating sushi or bagels.
-Or you might get a “bumblebee tuna roll” (this is only what I refer to it as, I’m sure that’s not what it’s really called) where they actually stick tuna from a can inside the sushi rice.
-It’s actually not that bad I suppose, but it’s a shocker to see after being accustomed to the bright red fresh tuna from back in the states.
+It’s the same-old-same with sushi in Argentina, everything is salmon and cream cheese, salmon and cream cheese… or you might get their version of a tuna roll, where they actually stick tuna from a can inside the sushi rice.
+It’s actually not that bad, but it’s a shocker to see if you are a real sushi connoisseur.

-Anyway, in the end I chose the Tabla de Quesos y Fiambres for AR$20, which is an extremely Argentine dish of meats and cheeses, including jamon crudo (raw ham) – unbelievably tasty and large enough for two to pick on, and a good amount to eat to not get bogged down for dancing.
-The appetizers will run you 8 to 20 pesos and the main dishes 13 to 16.
+For a more typically Argentine choice, there is the Tabla de Quesos y Fiambres, which is a platter of meats and cheeses, including jamon crudo (cured ham) – unbelievably tasty and large enough for two to pick on, and a good amount to eat to not get bogged down for dancing.

 Eating and drinking at Club Museum's after office party